 This is where the Swiss rock trio Hey Satan and their self-titled debut album comes in.
 They feature some sort of stoner-laden Heavy Rock, a brand of no-nonsense, down-to-earth rock’n’roll that will just warm your heart and soul.
 And the stoner bug really bit them hard.
 The band filled their disc with a very powerful brand of Stoner and Heavy Rock, spurted out through two screaming guitars and honest drum work.

 No bass, though, ’cause bass is for wusses.
 Right?

 Now their style somewhat blatantly mixes Led Zeppelin with some Clutch, plus a whiff of Rainbow and Deep Purple or two.
-Prop some of their Italian contemporaries like Gorilla Pulp or Smokey Fingers on top, and you get the idea.
+Prop some of their Italian contemporaries like Gorilla Pulp, Smokey Fingers, or Goddess on top, and you get the idea.

 All this calling of names in vain also tells you that their style for sure sports some serious déjà-vu.
 However by delivering the goods on hot lava rocks, this wave of sludgy, punk-infested, yet still kinda bluesy Stoner Rock really takes the cake.

 And this, ladies and gentlemen, makes all the difference.

 I really like the down-turned, heavy riffing with the occasional solo that suddenly blasts off into space like Karate Kid on a roll.
 The harsh, yet still clear voice-infested vocals add nicely shaped ballast to steady all this heavenly fuzziness buzzing around the record.